 Celebrate the fact that you’re doing your best!

 It’s natural to want to be the strongest and most confident version of yourself when you’re a parent, so that you can be a good role model for your children.
-A lot of mums tell me they do that by making time to do exercise and healthy family meal prep each week.
+A lot of mums tell me they do that by making time to do exercise and preparing healthy snacks for their kids each week.

 If you’re looking for support, join the Sweat Community to meet like-minded mums who’ve shared a similar experience to yours!
 In the SWEAT forum there is a section dedicated to mums and families where you can talk with other BBG mums.